eclipse/vorto/website/documentation/appendix/functionblock-dsl-reference.md

         "true if the light bulb of the lamp is defect"
       }
       operations{
-        blink(blinkType as int) "sets the blinking type for the lamp"
+        blink(blinkType as int <MIN 0, MAX 5> "The type of blink") "sets the blinking type for the lamp"
-        getPowerConsumption() returns int
-          "gets the amount of power being consumed by the lamp"
+        getPowerConsumption() returns int <MIN 0, MAX 5> "gets the amount of power being consumed by the lamp"
         isOn() returns boolean "checks if the lamp is switched on"
-        off() "turns the lamp off"
+        breakable off() "turns the lamp off"
-        on() "turns the lamp on"
+        breakable on() "turns the lamp on"
         stopBlinking() "stops the blinking of the lamp"
         toggle() "switches the lamp on or off"
         toggleWithDelay(delayInSeconds as int)